gokulm/BoltOn/docs/index.md

-BoltOn is an [open source](https://github.com/gokulm/BoltOn) library which can be used to build any .NET application (like Console, MVC, WebAPI, Windows Service etc.,) with proper separation of concerns quickly.
+BoltOn is an [open source](https://github.com/gokulm/BoltOn) package which can be used to build any .NET application (like Console, MVC, WebAPI, Windows Service etc.,) with proper separation of concerns quickly.

 Installation
 ------------